alexthecat123/LisaSourceCompilation/README.md

 Note that Apple didn't release LisaWrite's dictionary as part of the source code release because it's still copyrighted by HM.
 And they also omitted some of the source files that talk to the dictionary file for some reason, so we actually have to make some changes to the LisaWrite source code to patch out all the dictionary code and get it to compile.

 By default, files visible in the Workshop are NOT visible in the graphical Office System itself.
 So once you've built an application, you have to do a couple extra things in order to actually get it to appear in the Office System.
 First, you have to copy the application binary into the root of your hard disk and rename it to {TXXX}Obj where XXX is the application's "tool number".
-This can be any number you want, but be careful to search through the source code in case there are any instances where it's hard-coded into the application that you would of course need to modify!
+This can be any number you want, but be careful to search through the source code in case there are any instances where it's hard-coded into the application which you would need to modify!
 Now that you've given it the proper name, you run INSTALLTOOL from the Workshop, which will ask you a few questions about your app, including its tool number.
 Once you answer its questions and give your app a name, it'll install the app into the Office System with whatever name you provided!
 And by the way, this is all just for reference; my build scripts do it for you!

-There's one more thing that you have to do for applications too: make a phrase file.
+There's one more thing that you have to do though: make an application phrase file.
 You'll notice that all the Office System apps come with an "alert" file somewhere in their source directory, which contains all the strings that show up in the app's dialog boxes and menu bar menus.
 This file has to be run through a Workshop program called ALERT, which will generate a phrase file from this data that the Alert Manager can understand.
 The resulting phrase file must be saved as {TXXX}PHRASE in order for the Office System to find it.
 And once again, my build scripts will do this for you!

 Since the Environments Window (APEW) and Desktop Manager (APDM) don't get installed into the Office System (the Environments Window loads before the Office System and the Desktop Manager is the Office System), you don't have to use INSTALLTOOL for either of them.

-The Environments Window is the first shell that gets loaded by the system, so it gets saved as SYSTEM.SHELL.
+The Environments Window is the first shell that gets loaded by the system, so it gets saved as SYSTEM.SHELL on your disk.
 It then loads the Desktop Manager, and in order to have APEW see your Desktop Manager instance, it must be saved as shell.Something, where Something is the name that you want the shell to show up with in the Environments Window.
 To allow the use of both the original LOS shell and our newly-compiled replacement, my build scripts install the new Desktop Manager as shell.AlexTheCat123 and leave the old shell.Office System untouched.
 This will cause your newly-compiled shell to show up in the Environments Window as AlexTheCat123.
 APEW doesn't require a phrase file, but APDM does, and it's normally saved as SYSTEM.DMALERTSPHRASE.
 But to avoid overwriting the original Office System's phrase file, my build scripts save it as SYSTEM.DMALEXALERTSPHRASE instead.

 Both APLC and APBG require a file called {Txxx}tables, which is made from aplc/mm/tables.text, but it's not just a direct copy of that file.
-To generate it, you have to build LCORBGLIB (so APLC) in debug mode, and it'll automatically read the file and generate {Txxx}tables.
+To generate it, you have to build LCORBGLIB (which we'll talk about in a second) in debug mode, and it'll automatically read the file and generate {Txxx}tables.
 Then rebuild in regular mode and it'll use the newly-made table file.
 But that's really annoying, so I've just included a copy from the original LisaCalc diskette that the build scripts will use instead.
 APLC also requires some LisaDraw picture files for things like the "function hints" page, so I've included copies of those from the original disk as well.
 The build scripts will put them in the proper place for you!

 APLW requires a file called {TXXX}search.lotus that contains some strings related to LisaWrite's Find tool, which has to be grabbed from the original LisaWrite diskette.
 I've already done this for you and included it in the base disk image for the build scripts to use!